Russia attacks 11 communities in Sumy Oblast

-The communities of Yunakivka, Khotin, Mykolaiv, Bilopillia, Myropillia, Krasnopillia, Velyka Pysarivka, Shalyhyne, Esman, Seredyna-Buda, and Svesy were targeted.
+The communities of Yunakivka, Bilopillia, Myropillia, Trostyanets, Krasnopillia, Novoslobidsk, Velyka Pysarivka, Shalyhyne, Esman, Seredyna-Buda, and Znob-Novhorodske were targeted.

-Throughout the day, Russia assailed the border communities with mortar, artillery, and grenade launcher attacks.
-Explosives and mines were also dropped by drones onto four of the communities.
+Throughout the day, Russia assailed the border communities with mortar, artillery, drone, and rocket attacks.
+Improvised explosives were dropped by drones onto one of the communities.

-The town of Bilopillia, with a pre-war population of about 15,600 residents, experienced the bulk of the attacks reported with 74 explosions recorded in the area.
-The community is located just eight kilometers south and 25 kilometers west of the Ukraine-Russia border.
+The village of Yunakivka experienced the bulk of the attacks reported with 62 explosions recorded in the area.
+The community is located just nine kilometers south and seven kilometers west of the Ukraine-Russia border.

 Russian attacks on Sumy Oblast have become increasingly destructive in recent weeks.

-Late last month, a Russian attack on the village of Khotin killed two police officers and injured eight others.
+Late last month, a Russian attack on the community of Khotin killed two police officers and injured eight others.

 Shelling is a daily occurrence for the communities near Ukraine's northeastern border with Russia, with residents in the region's vulnerable border settlements experience multiple attacks per day.